iguissouma/chutney-kotlin-dsl/README.md

 # How to run Kotlin scenarios

+> Some examples are available in [example module](https://github.com/chutney-testing/chutney-kotlin-dsl/tree/master/src)

 You want to run Chutney scenarios from your local environment or on your CI/CD ?

 You want to use the DSL in your tests without the hassle of installing a Chutney server ?

 Here we go !

-## 1. Define your targets
+## 1. Define your Environments

+#### Define targets

 Here, you can see that ```systemA``` and ```systemB``` share the same name ```mySystem```.
 This is usefull for writing scenarios without coupling them to specific URLs or configuration.

 By using the same name and overriding only specific properties, you can run the same scenario on different environment (see next snippet).